Invariant Curves and the Variational Structure in Tubular Origami Dynamical Systems

 \begin{quotation} \emph{Origami tessellations}, consisting of periodic crease patterns, exhibit highly nontrivial nonlinear folding behavior when individual modules deform non-uniformly.
-In such systems, the spatial propagation of fold states can be formulated as an \emph{area-preserving discrete dynamical map}.
-Although these maps admit a variational formulation through generating functions, the geometric origin of this structure has remained unclear due to the analytical complexity of the folding map.
-In this study, we identify an integrable limit obtained in the large-module regime where the number of modules tends to be infinite.
-This integrable limit serves as an organizing backbone for the full dynamics, enabling an explicit characterization of its \emph{variational structure}.
-We show that the associated \emph{generating function} is identical to a fundamental geometric quantity: \emph{the total discrete mean curvature} of the folded surface.
-This result establishes a rigorous geometric law governing origami folding dynamics.
-Furthermore, it provides a unified framework for the global analysis of origami structures, opening new avenues for the creation of novel folding configurations and the theoretical development of the geometry of folded surfaces. \end{quotation}
+In the case of tubular origami tessellations, the spatial propagation of fold states can be formulated as an \emph{area-preserving discrete dynamical map}.
+Although these maps admit a variational formulation through generating functions, the geometric meaning of these generating functions is difficult to identify explicitly because of the analytical complexity of the folding map.
+In this study, we analyze a formal large-module limit in which the number of modules tends to infinity.
+This integrable limit clarifies the \emph{variational structure} of the folding map.
+Specifically, we show that the associated \emph{generating function} is identical to a fundamental geometric quantity, namely, \emph{the total discrete mean curvature} of the folded surface.
+This result reveals a direct connection between the discrete geometry of folded surfaces and the variational structure underlying tubular origami dynamics.
+The integrable-limit analysis is also useful for interpreting the phase-space organization of the finite-\(N\) system.
+In particular, invariant curves associated with self-intersecting folded shapes can be interpreted as geometric barriers to continuous deformation between stable folding regions. \end{quotation}